yaseen-saleem/GitProject/README.md

 # GitProject
-this is a startup project template for Github Project.
+This project is made to practise Git commamnds and working on a shared project with other developers